spack/spack-tutorial/tutorial_developer_workflows.rst

 are two ``scr`` specs in the environment we must distinguish which one we want for these commands.
-When we are ready to check our changes for  the debug build we can exit out of the build environment subshell, re-run ``spack install`` to rebuild everything, and then inspect the debug build through our method of choice. everything.
+When we are ready to check our changes for  the debug build we can exit out of the build environment subshell, rerun ``spack install`` to rebuild everything, and then inspect the debug build through our method of choice.